NCAlgebra/NC/DOCUMENTATION/MANUAL/Preamble.md

 This work was partially supported by the Division of Mathematical Sciences of the National Science Foundation.

-The program was written by the authors with mjor earlier contributions from:
+The program was written by the authors with major earlier contributions from:

 * Mark Stankus, Math, Cal Poly San Luis Obispo
 * Robert L. Miller, General Atomics Corp